-This Sunday, thousands upon thousands of people around the country will be gathering around dinner tables to celebrate Easter.
+On Easter Sunday, thousands upon thousands of people around the country will be gathering around dinner tables to celebrate Easter.
 Whether the holiday is a holy day for you, or you’re just looking for an excuse to cook a nice meal and eat a bunch of chocolate purportedly gifted by a large white bunny, you should feel welcome to enjoy the event.
-And regardless of your reasons, there is cooking to be done, but before you do that you’re going to have to figure out what you’re cooking.
+Regardless of your reasons, there is probably cooking to be done, but before you do that, you’re going to have to figure out what you’re cooking.

-Most people, we’re going to guess, are going to go with an Easter classic, ham.
+Most will likely dine on an Easter classic, ham.
 There’s nothing wrong with that at all – hell, we’ve already told you the best hams to buy and how to cook them — but if you’re looking for something a little different (and a little fancier) this year, we recommend the juicy, succulent beef dish that is known as Filet Chateaubriand.

 Made from a thick portion of the tenderloin filet (aka the good stuff), Chateaubriand is so named for the sauce that typically accompanies the cut of meat.
 Made from a series of reductions using white wine, shallots, and other ingredients, it was created in the 1800s by the personal chef (a man named Montmireil) to Vicomte François-René de Chateaubriand, who was the French ambassador to England.